Tor circuit fingerprinting defenses using adaptive padding: The fractional-delay strategy

 As previously discussed, the need to delay traffic makes this defense unimplementable in the currently deployed framework of \autoref{sec:wtf}.
 As a consequence, we evaluate the defense by \emph{simulating} its padding as part of our experiment pipeline, as follows.

+We call \emph{fake} a circuit with only dummy handshakes sent on it, and \emph{padded} a circuit with both dummy and real data.
 First, for each \emph{exit circuit} in our dataset, we create two new circuits, a \emph{fake HSDir} and a \emph{fake introduction} one, simulating those used in the defense.
-We inject a dummy HSDir request to the first and a dummy introduction to the second (\autoref{sec:dummy-requests}), and add them in the dataset.
-Second, we pad the exit circuit itself, injecting a dummy rendezvous request right before the application data.
+We inject a dummy HSDir handshake to the first circuit and a dummy introduction handshake to the second one, and add them to the dataset.
+Then, we pad the exit circuit itself, injecting a dummy rendezvous handshake right before the application data.
 Note that this defense only adds padding to clearnet connections, the onion traffic is not modified at all.